Mark Davis (talk show host)

 He is the author of "Upside Down: How the Left Turned Right Into Wrong, Truth Into Lies and Good Into Bad" (2016) and Lone Star America: How Texas Can Save Our Country (2014), both from Regnery Publishing.

-Born in San Antonio, Texas in 1957 and raised in the Maryland suburbs of Washington, DC, Davis graduated from the University of Maryland in 1979 with a Bachelor of Science in Journalism.
+Born in San Antonio, Texas in 1957 and raised in the Maryland suburbs of Washington, D.C., Davis graduated from the University of Maryland in 1979 with a Bachelor of Science in Journalism.

 Program history

 Davis started as a news anchor and reporter at WKAZ/WQBE in Charleston, West Virginia from 1979 to 1981.
 From there, he went to WOKV in Jacksonville, Florida, serving again as a news anchor until launching a talk show in 1982.
 From there he went to WHBQ in Memphis, Tennessee beginning in 1985, WMC in Memphis in 1989, WTKN in Tampa, Florida briefly in 1990, WWRC in Washington, DC 1990–1994, and WBAP in Dallas-Ft.
 Worth, Texas in 1994 through April 2012.
-The Mark Davis Show aired from 9:00 a.m. until Noon and then later, 8:30 to 11:00 AM CT on WBAP.
-The "Mark Davis show" currently airs on "660AM The Answer" KSKY weekday mornings from 7:00am to 10:00am CT.
-On Fridays, from 2012 until the show ended in 2016, he hosted Bill Bennett's "Morning in America" from 6:00am through 8:00am CT (on KSKY as well) followed by his local show until 10:00am CT.

-Davis was heard in national syndication with two shows, a Sunday three-hour broadcast from 1998-2003 and a two-hour weekday show which followed his local program from 2005-2007.
+Davis was heard in national syndication with two shows, a Sunday three-hour broadcast from 1998 to 2003 and a two-hour weekday show which followed his local program from 2005 to 2007.
 The latter was produced mainly for ABC's satellite talk radio channel.

 On July 3, 2008, his show was simulcast on C-SPAN 2.
 During the commercial breaks he addressed the camera and provided some behind-the-scenes insights on talk radio and the issues of the day.

-On May 29, 2012, Davis announced he would be joining Dallas-based radio station "660AM The Answer" KSKY on June 4, 2012 in the 7:00am to 10:00amCT timeslot.
+In 2012, Davis announced he would be joining Dallas-based radio station "660AM The Answer" KSKY.
 The station is owned by Salem Media Group.

-From June 8, 2012 to the program's finale April 1, 2016, Davis was the Friday host of "Morning in America," a nationally syndicated radio program airing Monday through Friday from 6am to 9am ET.
+From June 8, 2012 to the program's finale April 1, 2016, Davis was the Friday host of "Morning in America," a nationally syndicated radio program.
 Morning in America was produced and distributed by Salem Communications' Salem Radio Network; the show was hosted by William Bennett Mondays through Thursdays.
-Moving forward, Davis will be heard filling in for various shows on the Salem Radio Network.